This article has links to products and services we love, which we may make commission from.

 Ending the day with The Old Man of Stor before heading back to Portree is the perfect day to explore this island.

-If you love your seafood and enjoy fine dining, then Skye has many Michelin-recommended restaurants and even one with a Michelin star!
+If you love seafood and enjoy fine dining, Skye has many Michelin-recommended restaurants, including one with a Michelin star!

 Day Three – Majestic Eilean Donan Castle, Loch Ness & Pitlochry